Complex dynamics in adaptive phase oscillator networks: Discussion

-Future research may study adaptive Kuramoto-Sakaguchi oscillator networks with larger oscillator numbers.
-To this end, it would be desirable to carry out further simulations, for instance to see if complex dynamics such as the period-doubling cascade reported here for the case of a directed adaptive network with $N=2$ oscillators and $\beta\neq0,\pi$ (Sec.~\ref{sec:Dyn3D}) prevails for larger networks.
-Importantly, it would be desirable to develop a (finite) mean-field theory as well as a description for \eqref{eq:reducedmodel} in the continuum limit, e.g., using a formalism based on graphons/graphops~\cite{Gkogkas2022,Gkogkas2022mean,Gkogkas2021continuum,Kuehn2021vlasov,Fialkowski2023,Bick2021mean} would be very useful to study the dynamics for Eqs.\eqref{eq:reducedmodel}, but remains a formidable challenge.
+We plan to further study adaptive Kuramoto-Sakaguchi oscillator networks with large oscillator numbers.
+To this end, a variety of questions are interesting to pursue.
+For instance, it will be interesting to see if similar complex dynamics, such as the period-doubling cascade seen for $N=2$ with asymmetric coupling ($\beta\neq0,\pi$; see Sec.~\ref{sec:Dyn3D}), persists for larger systems.
+Moreover, developing a (finite) mean-field theory as well as a continuum limit description for Eqs.~\eqref{eq:reducedmodel}, e.g., using graphons/graphops and other methods~\cite{Gkogkas2022,Gkogkas2022mean,Gkogkas2021continuum,Kuehn2021vlasov,Fialkowski2023,Bick2021mean} would be very useful to study the dynamics of Eqs.~\eqref{eq:reducedmodel}, but remains a formidable challenge.
 Finally, it would be interesting to study and relate adaptive oscillator networks to more realistic settings such as those that occur in a biological, neuro-scientific or experimental context~\cite{Duchet2022,Calugaru2020,MartensThutupalli2013}.
 These represent formidable open problems for future research.